mongoose-helpers/db-setup/readme.md

 # mongoose-helpers-setup-db
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![NSP Status][nsp-image]][nsp-url]

-returns a function that will return a mongoose connection promise when called.
+returns a function that will return a mongoose connection promise when called; it should be used in conjunction with the [http-server-request-handlers-db module](https://github.com/http-server-request-handlers/db).

+the initial intent of this module is to provide a way to re-initialize a mongoose connection, on an http request, if the connection threw an error, on application startup or was lost after startup.

+see the [examples](examples/express) directory for an actual implementation using these two modules together.

 ## table of contents
 * [notes](#notes)